Telok Ayer Chinese Methodist Church unearths time capsule 100 years after it was laid

 But they encountered several challenges as they dug.

-Firstly, a portion of the time capsule was directly underneath the foundation stone when accessed from the side of the wall facing Telok Ayer Street.
+First, a portion of the time capsule was directly underneath the foundation stone when accessed from the side of the wall facing Telok Ayer Street.

 As extracting the capsule from this side of the wall would increase the risk of damaging the stone, a decision was made to instead remove the capsule from the other side of the wall.

-Secondly, there was no cavity surrounding the time capsule, which would have allowed it to be easily removed when exposed.
+Second, there was no cavity surrounding the time capsule, which would have allowed it to be easily removed when exposed.

 Instead, the capsule had been embedded into the wall, within what seemed like a concrete cradle that was created to hold it, then covered with bricks and mortar.